reinierdevalk/quod/README.md

     $ quod ~/imgs 'some query string' 0.7 true

 For each match found, the name of the corresponding image is returned.

-## Installation
-`quod` must be stored, together with the accompanying imtess.sh script, in the _~/bin_ directory.
-To do this, `cd` to the directory where both files are and do

-    $ cp quod ~/bin
-    $ cp imtess.sh ~/bin

-Then, make `quod` executable:

-    $ cd ~/bin
-    $ chmod +x quod

-## Dependencies
-To be able to run `quod`, you must have Python (v3.x) and Tesseract (https://github.com/tesseract-ocr/; v4.00.00 alpha gives significantly better results than v3.05.01, the latest stable version) installed on your computer.